 In 2017, Dr. Ben Winger was hired as Assistant Curator of Birds and Assistant Professor in the Department of Ecology and Evolutionary Biology.
 His research interests include speciation and biogeography of Neotropical birds, as well as the evolutionary ecology of avian migration.

-Janet Hinshaw was hired as the Collection Manager in 1974, a position she has held continuously until today.
+Janet Hinshaw retired in 2018.
+Janet was hired as the Collection Manager in 1974, a position she has held continuously until today.
 In addition to the myriad day-to-day tasks of managing the collection and processing loans, Janet has led digitization and cataloguing efforts, engaged in outreach efforts, trained countless students in specimen preparation, and prepared thousands of specimens for the museum.
 In 2016, Janet oversaw the move of the collections to the new Research Museums Center facility on Varsity Drive, during which time she also reorganized the entire collection to correspond to an updated taxonomic order (Howard and Moore version 4).
 Janet is also the Librarian for the bird library, which contains the Wilson Ornithological society’s library.

 David Mindell arrived in 1994, and brought expertise in biochemical research of bird systematics.
 He left in 2008 for the California Academy of Sciences.

 Dr. Mary McKitrick was on staff from 1986-1992 and emphasized expansion of the fluid collection for anatomical studies.

 Robert B. Payne arrived in 1970.
 His research interests have led to expansion in the holdings of skins of parasitic viduine finches and other African birds, as well as tape recordings of vocalizations.
 He retired in 2007.